bateau84/openttd/README.md

     -P

 Its set up to not load any games by default (new game) and it can be run without mounting a .openttd folder.
-However, if you want to load your savegames, mounting a .openttd folder is required.
+However, if you want to save/load your games, mounting a .openttd folder is required.

-loadgame has 4 "modes". true, false, last-autosave and exit.
-By setting `-e loadgame=true` you allso need to supply the name of the savegame by passing `-e savename=<your-save-game>`.
-With `-e loadgame=last-autosave` it will take the last (by timestamp) file created in autosave folder and load it.
-With `-e loadgame=exit` it will load the game in autosave called exit.sav. to enable Openttd to save on exit you need to set "autosave_on_exit = true" in your openttd.cfg file under the [gui] section.

 Set UID and GID of user in container to be the same as your user outside with seting env PUID and PGID.
 For example

-    -e PUID=1001 -e PGID=1000
+    -e PUID=1000 -e PGID=1000

 For other save games use (/home/openttd/.openttd/save/ is appended to savename when passed to openttd command)